sergey-lysenko/bot/README.md

 ## Testing process overview ##

-Each test "physically" is an execution of Bot.java by means of JUnit5 and Selenium WebDriver.
+Each test "physically" is an execution of BotTest.java by means of JUnit5 and Selenium WebDriver.
 To execute a test, put up required values into modified local copy *./_env.bash* file and execute the following command: `. ./_env.bash; mvn clean install`

-Bot.java itself consists of four simple parts:
+BotTest.java itself consists of four simple steps:

 1. setupTest() - create the shared test execution context and root set of Leaf Scenarios
 2. init() - perform logging into the application
 3. cycles.execute() - perform requested amount of testing cycles
 4. quit() - write updated default configuration, write execution stats to the console, write json file for ELK import, and finally close the test Browser (or do not close, depending on the configuration)

-It is possible to have **_cycles = 0**.
+It is possible to have **cycles = 0**.
 In this case, only init() will be executed.

 Each test cycle (Step 3) consists of several stages:

 * defining the root set of scenario for execution (done by *Cycles.execute()*)
 * performing the selection (based on the weight coefficients defined in the configuration file) of one of scenarios from this group

 In turn, selection of a scenario from a set (done by Scenarios.execute()) is a sequence of:

 1. Creating the list of execution candidates
 2. Algorithmical selection of a candidate (based on weight coefficient)
 3. Verification of prerequisites for preselected candidate.
-If prerequisites are not met, preselected candidate is rejected, removed from list of candidates, and mathematical selection (step 2) performed again.
+If prerequisites are not met, preselected candidate is rejected, removed from list of candidated, and mathematical selection (step 2) performed again.
 If prerequisites are satisfied, selected scenario is executed.
-4. Steps 2 and 3 repeated until one of three happens: 1) Mathematically selected scenario meets prerequisites, 2) maximum amount of retries done (defined by works.lysenko.Constants.DEFAULT_SUFFICIENCY_RETRIES), or 3) list of candidates become empty.
+4. Steps 2 and 3 repeated until one of three happens: 1) Mathematically selected scenario meets prerequisites, 2) maximum amount of retries done (currently - 5, defined as constant in the source code), or 3) list of candidates become empty

 By design, all mentioned problems are not exceptional.
 Warnings and Notices are posted to console and saved in json result file.

-Now, there are three possibilities:
+Now, there are two possibilities:

 1. Selected scenario is Node Scenario (Node have nested scenarios, one of which will be selected for further execution)
 2. Selected scenario is Leaf Scenario (Leaf scenario have no nested ones, and the execution of a cycle is complete after it's selection and execution)